happyputi/BDF-manual-en-new/source/guide/SCF.rst

     0.15
    $end

-Similarly, the MP2-related term component of the double-hybrid functional can be customized with the keyword ''facco''.
-Note that not all functionals support custom facex and facco (see the keyword list for SCF modules <scf>).
+Similarly, the MP2-related correlation term component of the double-hybrid functional can be adjusted with the keyword ''facco''.
+Note that not all functionals support customized facex and facco (see the keyword list for SCF modules <scf>).

 Dispersion correction for weak interactions
 -------------------------------------------------
-Common exchange-related functionals such as B3lyp do not describe weak interactions well, and dispersion correction needs to be added when calculating energy or optimizing molecular structure.
-The BDF was developed by Stefan Grimme
+Common XC functionals such as B3LYP could not describe weak interactions well, and dispersion correction needs to be added when calculating energy or optimizing molecular structure.
+BDF supports the semi-empirical dispersion correction method D3 developed by Stefan Grimme.
-For the D3 dispersion correction method, you need to specify the D3 keyword in the input of the SCF module, and enter as follows,
+For the D3 dispersion correction, you need to specify the D3 keyword in the input of the SCF module, and enter as follows,

 .. code-block:: bdf